 Melina Peer advises on all aspects of labour and employment law.
 She specializes in contentious as well as non-contentious matters, pension law and industrial relations law.
-She also represents clients before the Austrian courts.
+She also represents clients before the Austrian courts and authorities.

 Melina graduated from the University of Vienna in 2016.
 Prior to joining the firm, she clerked at Austrian courts and interned with various law firms.
 During her studies, she has gained professional experience as a student assistant at the University of Vienna (Department of Civil Procedure, Department of Labour and Social Security Law).

 Melina works in English (fluent) and German (native).